Do You Need a Business Bank Account? Benefits & Drawbacks

 Drawbacks of a Business Bank Account

 There are very few drawbacks to opening a business bank account.
-The items listed here shouldn’t deter you from getting an account as these are just things you need to be aware of before opening a business bank account.
+The items listed here shouldn’t deter you from getting an account as these are just things you need to be aware of before opening a business bank account:

 - Minimum balance or minimum opening deposit requirements: If your business is very small, you need to check to see if the business bank account you want has a minimum balance or minimum opening deposit requirement.
-If you need a business bank account with no minimum balance requirements, check out Bluevine.
+If you need a business bank account with no minimum balance requirements, visit Bluevine or read our Bluevine business checking review to learn more.

 - Monthly fees, although they usually can be waived: Many business bank accounts come with monthly fees, which can be waived if you meet transaction or balance requirements.
 If monthly fees are too high for your small business, find a business account with no monthly fees, like Novo.
+Our Novo business checking review provides details about the provider’s account features.
+Alternatively, you can visit Novo for more information.

 - Transaction and cash deposit fees: While most banks have these fees, Bank of America has two tiers of business checking accounts with waivable monthly fees that allow you to increase the number of free transactions as your business grows.
+Read our Bank of America business checking review to see which of the two accounts is a good fit.
+You can also visit Bank of America to learn more.

 How To Choose a Bank For Your Business Account